 DevOps is a term coined by Patrick Debois in 2009, from an amalgamation of Development and Operations.
-It expresses a change in the way companies are thinking about IT - achange from segregated IT infrastructure to highly integrated platforms.
+It expresses a change in the way companies are thinking about IT - a change from segregated IT infrastructure to highly integrated platforms.
 Leading the way is a group of highly innovative Web-based companies whose businesses depend on very specific arrangements of infrastructure.
-It is about giving software developers more influence over the IT infrastructure their applications run on.
+It is about giving software developers more influence over the IT infrastructure their applications run on, and allowing change at the same speed as agile development teams.